Section 2: Role of the Marina Operator in AIS Prevention

 - If a washing system is not provided, marina operators may promote the use of a commercial carwash by providing maps to these facilities.
 Identify carwash facilities that thoroughly filter wastewater before being returned to waterway (on-site or at wastewater treatment plant).

-For more information on boat hull washing at marinas as related to boat maintenance, please refer to the following units: Boat Maintenance Unit, Siting Considerations Unit, Marina Design and Maintenance Unit.
-Additional resources: State Resources for Boat Wash Water.
+For more information on boat hull washing at marinas as related to boat maintenance, please refer to the following units: Boat Maintenance Unit, Siting Considerations Unit.

 Many of the best practices and educational materials mentioned above for boaters may be used to train marina staff about AIS issues.
 Train marina maintenance staff to provide services to assist with proper hull washing and dry-well inspection.